Move It On Over (song): Background

 The song is considered one of the earliest examples of rock and roll music.
-Though many claim the song "Rock Around the Clock," released in 1954 by Bill Haley & His Comets, was the first rock and roll single, it resembles "Move it On Over", as both feature the same twelve-bar blues arrangement with a melody starting with three repetitions of an ascending arpeggio of the tonic chord.
-Williams' song was very similar to Charley Patton's "Going to Move to Alabama", recorded in 1929 – which itself was at least partly derived from Jim Jackson's "Kansas City Blues" from 1927.
-The song also uses phrases from Count Basie's "Red Wagon", first recorded in 1939.
+Though many claim the song "Rock Around the Clock," released in 1954 by Bill Haley & His Comets, was the first rock and roll single, it resembles "Move it On Over", as both feature the same twelve-bar blues arrangement with a melody starting with three repetitions of an ascending arpeggio of the tonic chord, which Williams had partially derived from an old Mardi Gras riff, "Second Line."

 The song follows a man who is forced to sleep in the doghouse after coming home late at night and not being allowed into his house by his wife.
-In many respects, the song typified Williams' uncanny ability to express in a humorous way the aspects of everyday life that listeners could relate to - and rarely heard on the radio.
-As fiddler Jerry Rivers later recalled, Hank's novelty songs "weren't novelty - they were serious, not silly, and that's why they were much better accepted and better selling.
+In many respects, the song typified Williams' uncanny ability to express in a humorous way the aspects of everyday life that listeners could relate to—and rarely heard on the radio.
+As fiddler Jerry Rivers later recalled, Hank's novelty songs "weren't novelty—they were serious, not silly, and that's why they were much better accepted and better selling.
 'Move It on Over' hits right home, 'cause half of the people he was singing to were in the doghouse with the ol' lady."